zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/Layout/README.md

 In the horizontal layout, the grid area ratio of `subject:task` is not defined.
 The subject image is displayed at its natural dimensions, or at a height less than `90vh`.
 The task area has a max-width of `25rem`.

 On viewports smaller than 768px, the vertical grid layout displays the subject area stacked above the task area.

+## VolumetricLayout

+This layout is assigned to projects with volumetric viewer capabilities.
+Components, including MetaTools, are centered with the task area sticky positioned at 20rem width.

+On viewports smaller than 768px, the vertical layout displays the subject area stacked above the task area.

+## GeoMapLayout

+This layout is assigned to workflows with `configuration.subject_viewer` set as `geoMap`.
+The viewer container has a fixed height of 600px (400px on mobile).
+The task area is sticky positioned with a width of 20rem.

+On viewports smaller than 768px, the vertical layout displays the subject area stacked above the task area.